basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

     document.registerElement('greet-element', GreetElement);

-Then load this script into your page:
+Then load the script defining the element into your page:

     <html>
     <head>